Home > Tour & Cruise Packages > South America > Land of the Incas with Galápagos Legend North and Central Cruise

 • Cusco: Begin your day at the ruins of the UNESCO-listed Sacsayhuamán fortress overlooking Cusco.
 With zig zagging walls and ruins of giant stones, see how the shape and harmony of the landscape is similar to Machu Picchu.
 Stroll through this Incan architecture of sacred buildings such as residential buildings, towers, shrines, warehouses, roads and aqueducts.
 And while you may not be able to take in the grand scale, the complex design is based on the shape of the head of a puma, a sacred animal in Inca spirituality.

-• Lake Titicaca: We cruise the deep blue waters of Lake Titicaca with a Local Specialist, discovering its floating islands constructed from reeds by the Uros Indians
+• Lake Titicaca: Cruise the deep blue waters of Lake Titicaca with a Local Specialist, discovering its floating islands constructed from reeds by the Uros Indians.

 • Paracas: Explore Paracas, a town on Peru's west coast known for its beautiful beaches.
 Named after the Paracas people who were fishermen and farmers of beans, maize and red peppers, Paracas is now the gateway to the Paracas National Reserve.
 In this pristine desert you'll find colonies of sea lions and sea birds.
 With an afternoon at leisure, explore Paracas Bay where restaurants and shops line the boardwalk and fishermen's boats gather at the docks.